message/iata/SR.md

-Published 06.12.2021
+Published 14.12.2021
 1. Passengers are not allowed to enter.
 - This does not apply to:
 - passengers with an attestation of the Ministry of Foreign Affairs, International Business and International Cooperation of Suriname obtained before departure by sending an email to <a href="mailto:conza@gov.sr">conza@gov.sr</a> ;
 - passengers older than 17 years with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival.
 Vaccines accepted are: AstraZeneca (Vaxzevria), AZD1222 (SK Bioscience Co Ltd.), Covishield, Janssen, Moderna (Spikevax), Pfizer-BioNTech (Comirnaty), Sinopharm and Sinovac;
 - passengers older than 17 years with a COVID-19 recovery certificate and a positive COVID-19 test taken at least 14 days and at most 3 months before arrival.
 2. Flights to Suriname are suspended.
-- This does not apply to flights arriving from Anguilla, Antigua and Barbuda, Aruba, Bahamas, Barbados, Brazil, Cayman Isl., Curacao, Dominica, French Guiana, Grenada, Guyana, Jamaica, Martinique, Montserrat, Netherlands, St. Barthelemy, St. Kitts and Nevis, St. Lucia, St. Maarten, St. Martin, St. Vincent and the Grenadines, Trinidad and Tobago, Turks and Caicos Isl., USA, Virgin Isl.
+- This does not apply to flights arriving from Anguilla, Antigua and Barbuda, Aruba, Bahamas, Barbados, Brazil, Cayman Isl., Curacao, Dominica, French Guiana, Grenada, Guyana, Jamaica, Martinique, Montserrat, Netherlands, Panama, St. Barthelemy, St. Kitts and Nevis, St. Lucia, St. Maarten, St. Martin, St. Vincent and the Grenadines, Trinidad and Tobago, Turks and Caicos Isl., USA, Virgin Isl.
 (British) or Virgin Isl.
 (USA).
 3. Passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 2 weeks before arrival must have:
 - a negative COVID-19 antigen test taken at most 24 hours before departure; or
 - a negative COVID-19 PCR test taken at most 72 hours before departure.